-Interest income for the three months ended June 30, 2010 was flat compared to the same period in 2009 due to lower yields on investments despite the higher cash balances.
-Interest income for the six months ended June 30, 2010 was slightly lower compared to the same period in 2009, also due to lower investment yields.
-Interest expense decreased for the three and six months ended June 30, 2010 compared to the same periods in 2009 as a result of the lower balance on the equipment capital lease.
+Interest income for the first quarter of 2011 and 2010 increased compared to the same period in 2010 due to higher cash balances.
+Interest expense decreased for the three months ended March 31, 2011 compared to the same period in 2010 as a result of the lower balance on the equipment capital lease.